A preferred choice of next-gen business leaders to take key business decisions.

 As a result, the project is finished within the set timeline, risks are eliminated or kept to the bare minimum, and there is a free flow of information between the core team and the team of external consultants.

-The ERP implementation process impacts the entire organization, from business departments and employees to business operations and external relations.
+The multi-company ERP implementation process impacts the entire organization, from business departments and employees to business operations and external relations.
 Thus, it would be best if you had a free and fair communication ecosystem where critical information is shared quickly, doubts are resolved faster, and each stakeholder remains on the same page.
 The following points explain it in detail:

 a.
 The project manager quickly reports the current project status to the senior management, including the CEO, CFO, CTO, etc. It makes it easy to: